ABOSALAH2020/Building-website/content/Build the website/My Way/setup your website locally.md

 {{< hint info >}}
 **note**\
-you should build a folder in C called "hugo" and another one in it called "bin" and uncompress the Hugo files if you downloaded like i Did
+you should build a folder in C called "Hugo" and another one in it called "bin" and uncompress the Hugo files if you downloaded as I Did
 {{< /hint >}}

-### 4- Follow the fowllowing totourial
+### 4- Follow the following tutorial
 https://gohugo.io/getting-started/quick-start/

 {{< columns >}} <!-- begin columns block -->